-Thousands of historical documents in Bewdley are set to be moved to a permanent new home.
+Thousands of historical documents in Bewdley have been moved to a permanent new home.

-Documents dating back centuries will be transferred from Bewdley Museum to The Hive Library in Worcester.
+Documents dating back centuries have been transferred from Bewdley Museum to The Hive Library in Worcester.

-The transfer followed a huge task by a small but dedicated team over seven months to organise, catalogue and scan the entire archie.
+The transfer followed a huge task by a small but dedicated team over seven months to organise, catalogue and scan the entire archive.

-More than 10,000 documents in 40 large boxes and crates were transported to The Hive where they will be professionally catalogued and conserved in a climatic controlled environment to ensure preservation for generations to come.
+More than 10,000 documents in 40 large boxes and crates were transported to The Hive where they will be professionally catalogued and conserved in a climate-controlled environment to ensure preservation for generations to come.

 Bewdley Museum came to the rescue after Charles Purcell, a member of Bewdley Historical Research Group, died in 2020 and his house, where the collection was originally stored, was sold.